1759 - French operations in the Persian Gulf

 During the XVIIth and XVIIIth centuries, these trade agencies gradually increased their trade relations with the rulers and princes of the region.
 In September 1715, the situation of France in the region was strong enough to allow it to oust the Dutch from Mauritius Island, located on the East coast of Africa, which was renamed Isle-de-France.
 This island became a naval base for the French fleet in the East.
 During the Seven Years' War, the main task of this fleet was to attack British merchant ships sailing towards India, the Persian Gulf or the Red Sea.

-Meanwhile, England did not remain idle.
+Meanwhile, Great Britain did not remain idle.
 It soon established a presence in the region of the Persian Gulf through the East India Company who sent several envoys to the region and to Persia to establish business relations and obtain trading privileges from the local rulers and princes.
-The company established trading posts in Persia at Isfahan and Bandar-Abbas.
+The company established trading posts in Persia at Isfahan and Bandar Abbas (the unfortified British settlement was called Gombroon).
 It also assisted Shah Abbas in expelling the Portuguese from Hormuz and obtained important commercial concessions in Persia in recognition for its assistance.

 With the decline of Dutch influence, French and British entered into intense competition to gain control over the region of the Persian Gulf.
 Warships often asserted the military presence of both nations in the region.